Organic solar cell smashes performance record

-Researchers developing new organic solar cells often rely on computer models to point them to the best materials to build a device from.
+Researchers developing new organic solar cells often rely on computer models to point them to the best materials to use.
 Either the models predict device performance from fundamental physics and materials properties, Chen says, or they extrapolate performance based on experimental data.
 Chen saw the potential to gain new insights by making a model that does a bit of each, using what he calls a semiempirical approach.

 Chen’s model suggested a new electron-grabbing material called O6T-4F, which works better at infrared energies.
 The researchers then used their model to pair a layer containing that material with one that had well matched electrical properties and could absorb visible light.
 That second layer used a relatively new electron acceptor, called F-M for short, which Chen and colleagues previously developed.

 The resulting cell has a maximum power conversion efficiency of 17.3%, nearly in range of commercial silicon solar cells, which have efficiencies between 18 and 22%.
-“There’s no reason why an organic solar cell can’t have similar or higher performance to silicon or perovskites,” Chen says.
-Christoph Brabec, a materials scientist at Friedrich-Alexander University, says getting above 15% efficiency represents a major breakthrough.
-“This record will hold for years because it’s amazingly high,” he says.
+Christoph Brabec, a materials scientist at Friedrich-Alexander University, says “this record will hold for years because it’s amazingly high.”

 Join the conversation